 6.1 Soggy Pickles: Causes and Solutions

-- Cause: Too much moisture in the pickles can lead to a soggy texture.
+- Cause: Too much moisture on the pickles.

-- Solution: Pat the pickle slices dry with paper towels before breading to remove excess moisture.
+- Solution: Pat dry with paper towels before breading.

 6.2 Overcooked or Undercooked Pickles

-- Cooking Adjustments: Keep a close eye on the pickles during the last few minutes of cooking to avoid overcooking.
+- Adjust: Keep a close eye in the last few minutes to avoid burning them.

 Section 7: FAQs